Skip to content

 Configuration Files

-Weave reads from two JSONC configuration files and merges them together before applying.
+Weave reads .weave configuration files and merges them before applying.
 Understanding this merge strategy lets you split global preferences from project-specific settings cleanly.

 File Locations